ma-ji/amgps/_pages/fakegpt.md

   sidebar: left
 ---

 As future public policy professionals, understanding and interpreting data is a crucial skill.
-Welcome to this unique exercise, where we will harness the power of generative AI, specifically ChatGPT by OpenAI, to dive deeper into statistical analysis, and to help us generate a **_flawless_** empirical analysis.
+Welcome to this unique exercise, where we will harness the power of generative AI, specifically ChatGPT by OpenAI, to dive deeper into statistical analysis, and to help us generate a **_flawless_** empirical analysis--"**Fake with ChatGPT**."

 ## 1. Generative AI: Promises and Pitfalls